 and $\Xi_{+}(s)$ contains a factor like

-For if this were the case and assuming that this could be done $k$ times, then our original system could be decomposed as a cascade (series product) of two systems. \begin{itemize} \item The first system is an $k$-mode passive system with transfer function
+For if this were the case and assuming that this could be done $k$ times, then our original system could be decomposed as a cascade (series product) of two systems. \begin{itemize} \item[(i)] The first system is a $k$-mode passive system with transfer function

 where